 However, if mediation is not successful and if we need to go to Court for a temporary support motion, then the Case Information Statement serves a similar purpose as the backbone of the case.
-Giving the judge your financial position on how much income each spouse earns, what the assets are, what the liabilities are, how much it costs for the family to live each month, as well as your spouse's position on these issues.
+Your CIS provides the judge with your statement on how much income each spouse earns, what the assets are, what the liabilities are, how much it costs for the family to live each month, as well as your spouse's position on these issues.

 Often, between the day that the case starts and the day that we go to trial, we have to update the Case Information Statement because financial data changes.

-Neither overstating expenses nor understating them is useful or helpful, and either one is unlawful as you would be falsely swearing that your statements are true when you know that they are not.
+Neither overstating expenses nor understating them is useful or helpful, and both are unlawful as you would be falsely swearing that your statements are true when you know that they are not.
 False testimony in Court is never a good idea.

 NJ Family Court judges want to help people.
-But people need to give the judges the proper tools so that they can make good decisions.
+But people need to give the judges the proper tools so that judges can make proper decisions.

 If you are in Divorce Court, be smart.
 Be proactive.
 Be helpful.

-But most importantly, give your lawyer the tools that he needs to be able to be able to advocate successfully and powerfully for you.
+But most importantly, give your lawyer the tools that he needs to be able to advocate successfully and powerfully for you.

 The faster and the more accurately you can get your Case Information Statement finalized, the faster your divorce will end.